hankewyczz/nanoservices/README.md

 ## What's a nanoservice?

 It's like a microservice, but smaller (and therefore better).
+Instead of breaking a program into microservices, where each service is an independent component, a nanoservice is literally just one function.
+Each function is converted into a standalone web-server, is deployed via a Docker container, and can be called via `GET` requests.

 ## Why use nanoservices?